aleksandarpetrushev/cracking-the-coding-interview-python/README.md

 The book: https://www.crackingthecodinginterview.com/

-Before every solution there is a problem number commented out.
-Example 1.7 is the problem number 7 in the first chapter of the book.
+Before every solution there is a problem number and the name of the problem as stated in the book (commented out).

+For each chapter the solutions are placed in separate files named "Chapter N: chapter_name".
+Also all problem solutions are included in the "All Problems" file.